-Researchers at the Environmental Energy Technologies Division work to transfer new energy-efficient building technologies from the laboratory to the real world, and stimulate the use of underutilized, high-performance technologies through innovative deployment programs.
+Researchers in the Energy Technologies Area work to transfer new energy-efficient building technologies from the laboratory to the real world, and stimulate the use of underutilized, high-performance technologies through innovative deployment programs.
 They:

 - Develop, implement, and evaluate proven, cost-effective energy efficiency measures in existing buildings.

 - Assemble confidence-building demonstrations of emerging technologies and energy management practices not commonly used by building professionals.

 - Develop and disseminate state-of-the-art field guidelines and protocols, for example, for savings measurement and verification.

 - Demonstrate the potential for achieving energy savings while maintaining or improving indoor environmental conditions, such as reduced indoor air pollution, better lighting quality, and thermal comfort.

 - Transfer design and application methods and tools to private sector. practitioners such as architecture and engineering firms.

 - Support energy savings performance contracting at the national level.